trace-kadenyi/MetriQ/README.md

-# MetriQ Frontend
+# MetriQ

 The frontend for **MetriQ**, a web performance analysis and comparison platform.
-Built with **React**, **Tailwind CSS**, and **Recharts**, it provides a clean UI for visualizing Google PageSpeed Insights results, generating AI summaries, comparing competitor metrics, and exporting reports.
+Built with **React**, **Tailwind CSS**, and **Recharts**, it provides a clean UI for visualizing Google PageSpeed Insights results, generating AI analyses, comparing competitor metrics, and exporting reports.

 ---